openhab/org.openhab.binding.zwave/doc/elexa/dmms1_0_0.md

 ### Parameter 5: Light Trigger Level

 Max Light level which enables motion trigger
-Set your light sensor as a secondary trigger for associated devices.
+<p&gtSet your light sensor as a secondary trigger for associated devices.
 If light level in a room falls beyond the set point and motion is detected, the Mini Sensor will send BASIC_SET command to associated devices to turn ON.
 The number entered as the value corresponds to the number of LUX.
-By default, if motion has been detected by your Mini Sensor, the associated device will turn ON if light level last reported by the sensor is under 100 LUX.
+By default, if motion has been detected by your Mini Sensor, the associated device will turn ON if light level last reported by the sensor is under 100 LUX. </p&gt
 Values in the range 0 to 1000 may be set.

 The manufacturer defined default value is ```100```.